tushar8133/main-linux/readme.md

 	```
 - Download source code and extract and go inside
 - Project could have been made with `Autotools` or `CMake`
+- If the source code folder contains `configure` file, then it is built through `Autotools`
 - If the project is built using `Autotools` then run these lines.
 	```sh
 	$ ./configure